procore/documentation/bim_webviewer/bim_web_viewer.md

 - `camera.setBcfCamera` took a second boolean argument that defaulted to receiving local coordinates.
 If you were passing `false` or nothing here it will no longer be consistent with the coordinates from other methods.
 If you were passing `true` then no change required.
 - `model.ModelToMapSpace` now expects a `point` parameter in world coordinates.

-If you were saving data returned from these, that data may now be inconsistent if there is a global offset (i.e. if `model.getGlobalOffset` is a non-zero vector) for that model.
-This can result in behavior where setting the camera position with `setPosition` may be very far away from the actual model.
-To migrate the old data you would need to translate by the `model.getGlobalOffset` to be in the correct coordinate system.
+If you were using these methods, you will need to update your code to be in the appropriate coordinate system.
+See [Migrating to World Coordinates](#migrating-to-world-coordinates)

 #### `model.getSections` Now Requires Format Parameter